 Creating a sustainable future is important for Eastgate Shopping Centre.
 We are committed to playing a role in addressing global environmental challenges through the investments we make, as well as our day-to-day operations.
-In order to become as sustainable as possible, we are undertaking a range of measures around energy efficiency, waste recycling, and awareness of environmental issues amongst employees, contractors, tenants, and visitors.
+To become as sustainable as possible, we are undertaking a range of measures around energy efficiency, waste recycling, and awareness of environmental issues amongst employees, contractors, tenants, and visitors.

 What has Eastgate Shopping Centre done so far?

-Energy - Eastgate has reduced electricity consumption by 58% since 2009 and reduced gas consumption by 27% since 2009.
-Lighting upgrades have been installed, including movement and lux sensors throughout the building and in the car parks, and a new building energy management system has been installed (the automated system that controls our heating, lighting and building systems), which will assist us in achieving our objectives in the future.
+Energy - Eastgate has reduced electricity consumption by 60% since 2009 and reduced gas consumption by 32% since 2009.
+Lighting upgrades have been installed, including movement and lux sensors throughout the building and LED lighting in the car parks, a new building energy management system has was installed which controls our heating, lighting and building systems, and will assist us in achieving our objectives in the future.

 Water - Eastgate has reduced water consumption by more than 52% since 2009, and work has included the installation of waterless urinals and sensor taps.

-Awareness - An annual Environment Newsletter is sent to all stores, eateries, and services in Eastgate which details what has been achieved and the targets for the year ahead, and environmental fairs and events are held in the mall.
+Awareness - Environmental communications are sent to all stores, eateries, and services in Eastgate to discuss what has been achieved, relaying future targets ensuring we work together to achieve these.
 Eastgate has two prestigious Green Apple Awards - "The Green Apple Environment Awards 2018: Scotland – Estate Management 2018" and "The Green World Ambassador" and entry into Volume 23 of the "Environmental Best Practice Publication".

 Eastgate Shopping Centre has an Environmental Policy, a copy of which can be obtained on request from Centre Management or can be download here.